 - Dothan - Drop off natural Christmas trees at

-Dothan Utilites' 200 Kilgore Drive location, December 29th through
+Dothan Utilities' 200 Kilgore Drive location, December 29th through

-January 9th.
+about January 8th.
 Please remove all decorations and ornaments prior to

 bringing your tree for chipping.